 SGPWA signed the Sites Reservoir Agreement in 2019.
 Sites Reservoir is a proposed new 1,500,000 acre-feet off-stream storage reservoir in northern California near Maxwell.
 Sacramento River flows will be diverted during excess flow periods and stored in the off-stream reservoir and released for use in the drier periods.
 Sites Reservoir is expected to provide water supply, environmental, flood, and recreational benefits.
-The proponents of Sites Reservoir include 30 entities including several individual SWP Public Water Agencies (PWAs).33 Sites Reservoir is expected to provide approximately 240 TAF of additional deliveries on average to participating agencies under existing conditions.
-Sites Reservoir are estimated to start by 2029 following environmental planning, permitting, and construction.
+The proponents of Sites Reservoir include 30 entities including several individual SWP Public Water Agencies (PWAs).
+Sites Reservoir is expected to provide approximately 240 TAF of additional deliveries on average to participating agencies under existing conditions.
+Sites Reservoir is currently undergoing environmental planning and permitting.
+Full operations of the Sites Reservoir are estimated to start by 2029 following environmental planning, permitting, and construction.
 Sites was conditionally awarded \$816 million from the California Water Commission for ecosystem, recreation, and flood control benefits under Proposition 1.
-Reclamation has also invested in Sites Reservoir and has allocated \$13.7 million in 2021 for the project.34
+Reclamation has also invested in Sites Reservoir and has allocated \$13.7 million in 2021 for the project.